Palm Beach County parents concerned about school safety

-WEST PALM BEACH, Fla. — With the tragedy in Texas, parents are looking into what's being done to keep children safe in districts like Palm Beach County.
+BOCA RATON, Fla. — With the tragedy in Texas, parents are looking into what's being done to keep children safe in school districts like Palm Beach County.

 "As I was walking through the schools, the hallways of the schools, I was thinking about the events of yesterday and not so comfortable," said Richardson.